2013 Camping World RV Sales 500: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Rain cancelled qualifying and Aric Almirola was awarded the pole based on his practice speed.
 Sam Hornish Jr. did not qualify due to lack of attempts.

 Race summary

 Jamie McMurray passed Jimmie Johnson with 15 laps to go.
 For the final 15 laps McMurray stumped runner-up Dale Earnhardt Jr. holding Earnhardt off for the rest of the race.
 Austin Dillon spent most of the final 50 laps in third place.
 On the final lap Dillon got tapped from behind by Ricky Stenhouse Jr. Dillon cart-wheeled over Casey Mears.
-Dale Earnhardt Jr. made a pass on Jamie McMurray and finished first, but McMurray took the win as Earnhardt had completed his pass after the caution came out.
+Dale Earnhardt Jr. made a pass on Jamie McMurray, but McMurray took the win as Earnhardt had completed his pass after the caution came out.
 Officials confirmed 30 minutes after the race was over that McMurray was leader at the moment of caution.